Brickster/my-box/README.md

 ---

-<a name="myfootnote1">1</a>: Until you shut kill the application, Docker, Earth, etc. Then your stuff is gone.
+<a name="myfootnote1">1</a>: Until you kill the application, Docker, Earth, etc. Then your stuff is gone.
 Sorry.</br>
 <a name="myfootnote2">2</a>: Nice!</br>
 <a name="myfootnote3">3</a>: That sounded better in my head.